irblu/DumpHierarchy/README.md

 # DumpHierarchy
-Dump the UI hierarchy of the screen of android
+Dump the UI hierarchy of the screen of android.
+Supporting dynamic screen.